CrystalSystems/crystal-v2.0/README.md

 7. On the user page, a section has been added with detailed information about the user (gender, registration date, date of user data update).

-8. Added a user interface setting that allows you to hide all GIFs.
+8. Added a user privacy setting that allows you to hide gender.

-9. Added a user interface setting that allows you to hide all GIF images.
+9. Added a user interface setting that allows you to hide all GIF images on the website.

 10. The security system complies with [CRYSTAL v1.0  (Production)](https://shedov.top/description-and-capabilities-of-crystal-v1-0/#paragraph_7).